-Double the current Electric Vehicle 1.5 C charging and pre-wiring requirements in future Reach Code updates
+Expand the current Electric Vehicle charging 1.5 C and pre-wiring requirements in future Reach Code updates federal, or local agencies that may be used to support solar EV charging and battery storage.
+Work with SVCE to

-Double the current requirements for EV pre-wiring and level 2 charging in new single-family and multi-family housing, and EV level 2 charging minimums in commercial development.
+Continue the current requirements for EV pre-wiring and Level 2 charging in new single-family development and extend to include large remodels and additions, and double the requirements for new multi-family and commercial development as part of future Reach Code updates.